lupuuss/Mokkery/README.md

 | 1.0.1 	                            | 1.9.0, 1.8.22, 1.8.21, 1.8.20 	                        | `"1.0.1-$kotlinVersion"` |

 > **Warning**
-> Mokkery 2.0.0 pre-releases are not locked to specific Kotlin pre-release and optimistically assumes that compiler
+> Mokkery 2.0.0 pre-releases are not locked to specific Kotlin pre-release and optimistically assume that compiler
 > API is not going to change.
 However, breaking changes might happen and result in runtime errors during compilation.

 ### Targets